 Is it better to take dividends or salary in the UK?

 Taking dividends can be more tax-efficient, as they are generally taxed at lower rates compared to salary, but it depends on your overall income and tax situation, particularly considering limited company tax on dividends.
+With dividend rates rising in 2026/27, carefully planning the mix of salary and dividends becomes even more important and you may want to consider increasing pension contributions or salary over dividends for higher earners.

 How much do you have to earn in dividends in the UK?